Administrative Law (3 hrs.)

 Fair Employment Law (2 hrs.)

 This course is designed to give the student a basic introduction to the statutes and theories governing employment discrimination.
 The course explores the historical context in which the primary employment discrimination statute, Title VII of the Civil Rights Act of 1964, was enacted, and the policy bases behind it and other anti-discrimination laws.
 The course covers the three major theoretical approaches in the law against employment discrimination: individual disparate treatment; systemic disparate treatment; and disparate impact.
 The course also focuses on some of the unique practical and legal challenges of protecting persons from employment discrimination based on various protected classes.
-Mr. Jeffrey.
+Mr. Jeffrey, Mr. Kelley.
 [Catalog 622]

 Family Law (3 hrs.)

 This course will provide an overview of some of the central legal and policy issues that arise in family law.
 The course will cover the law that governs marriage, nonmarital relationships, divorce, custody, visitation, child and spousal support obligations, division of marital property in the context of state, federal, and constitutional standards.
 The course may cover other related topics such as adoption and domestic violence.
 The course will explore cultural and historical perspectives that help to explain how the legal rules have evolved and continue to evolve.
 Students will be encouraged to think critically about the problems that are sought to be addressed in family law and to be able to evaluate where the legal system succeeds and fails in addressing these problems.
-Prof. Kirk.
+Prof. Kirk, Prof. Uddin.
 [Catalog 704]

 Federal Courts (2 or 3 hrs.)

 The course examines the nature of the federal judicial function, explores in depth an aspect of federal-state relationships — the dual court system — that is a particular concern and responsibility of lawyers, and provides the opportunity for systematic thought about a series of problems important to an understanding of our constitutional system.
 Among the topics that may be considered are historical development of the federal court system, congressional power to regulate the jurisdiction of federal courts, standing as it affects judicial power, political questions, the meaning of “arising under” jurisdiction, actions claiming constitutional protection against official state action, the original and removal jurisdiction of the district courts, and the original jurisdiction of the Supreme Court.
-Mr. Driscoll, Prof. Hartley.
+Mr. Driscoll, Prof. Walsh.
 [Catalog 633]

 Federal Income Taxation (4 hrs.)